 Clinical and radiological examination of the granular cell tumors offer no distinguishing factors to help the physician anticipate the differential diagnosis.
 This offers an explanation of the high reccurence rates of this tumor.
 Sufficient evidence does not exist to offer a treatment algorithm for this tumor.
 An interfasicular resection if tumor separates from the fascicles or a segmental resection and nerve grafting if there is intermingling of the tumor with the fascicles might offer best outcomes and must be chosen at the discretion of the operating surgeon.

+Conclusion

-Conclusion-Granular cell tumors are rare extremely rare and timely diagnosis with advanced imaging (MRI)and surgical excision is the standard of care.
+Granular cell tumors are rare extremely rare and timely diagnosis with advanced imaging (MRI)and surgical excision is the standard of care.
 However patient should be counseled of chances of recurrence.

+Consent

+As per international standards or university standards, patient(s) written consent has been collected and preserved by the author(s).

 Disclaimer (Artificial intelligence)